ardimr/SRIN-take-home-assignment/docs/documentation.md

   </details>

 #### **Setup ALB**
+---

-  In this setup, I tried to use `AWS Load Balancers` to subsitute the `ingress Nginx`
+  In this setup, I tried to use `AWS Load Balancers` to subsitute the `ingress Nginx` to manage the traffic to the services.

   1. Create an IAM OIDC Identity Provider for the cluster